opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

 ^^^^^^^^^^^^^^^^^^^^

 The ``WHERE`` clause in ``FIND`` is an optional component to add constraints when generating low-level queries to data sources.
-The :ref:`ECGP<language/ecgp:Extended Centered Graph Pattern>` in ``WHERE`` clause has *centered subgraph* and *extended subgraph* components.
-Since the relation specified in ``FIND`` already describes related entities, which is a form of one-hop centered subgraph, the centered subgraph in ECGP (if exist in the ``WHERE`` clause in ``FIND``) is abandoned.
-In another word, only the extended subgraphs of the ECGP in ``FIND`` is evaluated in execution, and there is no need to write the centered subgraphs in an ECGP in ``FIND``.
+Similar to the ``GET`` command, an :ref:`ECGP<language/ecgp:Extended Centered Graph Pattern>` is used in the ``WHERE`` clause of ``FIND``.
+However, one only needs to write the *extended subgraph* component in the ECGP in ``FIND``.
+If there is a *centered subgraph* component in the ECGP in ``FIND``, it will be discarded/abandoned in the evaluation, a.k.a., when Kestrel generates low-level queries.
+The design
+rationale:

+1. In ``GET``, the ``WHERE`` clause is the only place to describe constraints for the return variable.

+2. In ``FIND``, the major constraint for the return variable is provided by the *relation* already.
+The return variable connected from the input variable by a given relation is, in essence, an one-hop centered subgraph.

+3. If the ECGP has centered subgraph component, it could conflict with the generated one-hop centered subgraph in the second point.
+So Kestrel discards the centered subgraph component in ECGP in ``FIND`` if exist.

+4. The extended subgraph does not conflict with the relation in ``FIND``, and it could give extra constraints to avoid unnecessary computation/transmision, so it is included in the low-level queries generated to the data source.

 For example, the following is a fully valid ``FIND`` with ECGP: